polkascan/py-substrate-metadata-docs/docs/composable/crowdloanrewards.md

 ```
 ---------
 ### Prefix
- The arbitrary prefix used for the proof
+ The arbitrary prefix used for the proof.
 #### Value
 ```python
 'composable-'